anjalipatil15/wp_project/README.md

-💬 Discord Clone
+# 💬 Discord Clone

-A full-stack real-time chat application inspired by Discord, built using modern web technologies.
-The project allows users to create servers, join channels, send messages, manage friends, and chat via direct messages — all within a sleek, responsive interface.

-🚀 Features

-🔐 Authentication System – Register, log in, and manage user sessions securely.

-🧠 Server Management – Create and join servers, each with multiple text channels.

-💬 Real-time Messaging – Send and receive messages instantly using WebSockets.

-👥 Direct Messages (DMs) – Chat privately with friends.

-📂 File & Media Sharing – Upload and share images or files.

-🟢 Online Status – See when your friends are online or offline.
+A full-stack web app inspired by Discord, built using React, Node.js, Express, and MySQL.
+It supports real-time messaging with Socket.io, user authentication via JWT, and server-channel based chat organization.
+The project demonstrates frontend-backend integration, database connectivity, and real-time communication in a clean, modern UI.